Owens-Rogers Museum

-On July 16, 1994, the City of Independence hosted Ginger Roger's Day with a parade, book signing, a film festival, luncheon, and dinner.
-Ginger was presented with a key to the city by Mayor Ron Stewart.
-The house was declared an Historic Landmark Property by the City of Independence in 1994.
-Mayor Stewart affixed the plaque to the exterior of the house during Ginger's visit.
-This was one of Ginger Rogers' last public appearances before her death in April 1995 at the age of 83.
+The Owens-Rogers Museum was the home of Hollywood screenwriter and producer Lela E. Rogers and is the birthplace and childhood home of the American actress, dancer, and singer, Ginger Rogers.
+The home was a tourist attraction and museum which has since been closed to the public.

 History

-This lot and the one to the West were purchased by Oscar Mindrup in 1906.
+This house and the one to the west were purchased by Oscar Mindrup in 1906.
 From the time of construction until 2016, the home was owned by several families, some who are mentioned in the book 100 West Moore Street by Liana Twente and Audrey Elder.

 The home sat on the market unwanted for months at an asking price of $20,000, then sold to a young couple who lived in the home for 5 years.
 They sold it in 2016 to Three Trails Cottages, LLC. for $36,500.
 On February 29, 2016, the home was purchased by Three Trails Cottages, LLC who completed extensive structural restoration work and restored the home to its original condition as closely as possible, preserving the historic features such as the front porch and columns, extensive woodwork, the original corner bathroom sink and clawfoot tub.

-Museum

-Visitors enjoyed stepping back in time to the 1910s to 1940s time periods and seeing memorabilia, antiques, movie posters, magazines, photos, and items worn and owned by Ginger Rogers and her mother, Lela.
-Featured items on display included the gown that Ginger wore to the 1967 Academy Awards, a pair of Ginger's shoes, and the sewing machine that Lela Rogers used to make Ginger's dresses for her Vaudeville acts.
-Also on display are milk bottles from Ginger's Rogue River Ranch in Oregon, and a tennis racquet Ginger won from a tennis pro.
-The museum hosts special events throughout the season including a Mother's Day Tea, Ginger Rogers' Birthday, and Hollywood Happy Hour in conjunction with a local winery.
-The Owens-Rogers Museum is no longer open to the public but will be available as a digital tour in the future.
+Also in 2016, Marge Padgitt bought the house and opened it as a museum in 2018.
+The building was renovated under her ownership.
+The museum announced closure in 2019, due to a lack of visitors and a lack of space to display memorabilia.
+It fully closed in 2020, and in 2023, the house was sold to a choir teacher of the North Kansas City School District.